What is Leisure Cycling

-There are a wide variety of Leisure events on the Cycling Ulster Calendar which cater both for beginners as well as those who enjoy a challenge.
+There are a wide variety of Leisure events on the Cycling Ireland Calendar which cater both for beginners as well as those who enjoy a challenge.
 These events are promoted and organised by local cycling clubs, many to raise money for charity.
 Most include refreshments at the end of the event with longer rides having feed zones/water stops en route.
 Entry fees are usually very reasonable.

 There are also an increasing number of events promoted by external organisations many of which are run for profit.
 Entry fees tend to be expensive although many are well organised.
 Riders intending to do these should read the small print carefully and make sure that if they are doing it to support a charity that part of the entry fee is going to the named charities.

 Cyclists should ensure that they have adequate insurance cover as any accident can be very expensive.
 Becoming a member of Cycling Ireland is perhaps one of the cheapest ways to do this as all members benefit from third party public liability insurance as well as a small personal accident insurance which covers you abroad as well as in Ireland.
 Damage to someone's car or injuring a person can be costly so check it out.
-To find out more about the benefits of becoming a member of Cycling Ireland and how to join go to About Us.
+To find out more about the benefits of becoming a member of Cycling Ireland and how to join go to About Irish Cycling.

 A new bike can be an expensive item and cyclists should check if their bike is covered under their house insurance.
 For those with very expensive bikes we advise checking with insurance companies to make sure you are adequately covered in the event of damage or theft.